-The second recommended core revenue mechanism is to assess over a 25-year term an annual special parcel tax of \$100 per developed parcel, both residential and commercial, within the CCSD urban boundary.
-Such a special parcel tax would require approval by two-thirds of the votes cast by registered voters in compliance with the California Constitution and Proposition 218.
-The income generated by such a special tax would be approximately \$400,000 per year, or \$10 million over a 25-year period.
-As with other revenues generated to fund the BRP, the funds generated by this special parcel tax would be used only to acquire and maintain vacant parcels and to provide financial incentives to property owners to place conservation and other restrictive easements on their land consistent with the BRP.
+The second recommended core revenue mechanism is to assess aover a 25 year term an annual parcel tax of \$100 per developed parcel, both residential and commercial, within the CCSD urban boundary-annually for a period of 25 years.
+Such a parcel tax would require approval by two-thirds of the votes cast by registered voters.
+The income generated by such a parcel tax would be approximately \$400,000 per year, or \$10 million over a 25-year period.
+As with other revenues generated to fund the BRP, the funds generated by this parcel tax would be used only to acquire and maintain vacant parcels and to provide financial incentives to property owners to place conservation and other restrictive easements on their land consistent with the BRP.